Selling a Pest Control Business: Valuation and Buyer Landscape

 Valuation multiples in the pest control industry can vary significantly based on a multitude of factors, including company size, geographic location, service mix, customer base quality, and operational efficiency.
 While some smaller, owner-operated businesses might be valued on Seller's Discretionary Earnings (SDE), larger, more mature businesses are almost exclusively valued on EBITDA, as it provides a more institutional view of profitability.

-• EBITDA Multiples: In 2025, reported EBITDA multiples for pest control companies typically range from 3.26x to 4.07x for smaller to mid-sized firms, and can extend to 6x-10x or even higher for larger, high-growth, or strategically positioned businesses [7] [8].
-It's not uncommon to see multiples exceeding 10x for highly attractive targets, particularly those with strong recurring revenue, significant route density in desirable markets, and a proven track record of consistent growth.
-These higher multiples reflect the perceived lower risk and greater future cash flow potential.
+- EBITDA Multiples: In the 2024-2026 lower middle market, reported EBITDA multiples for pest control companies typically range from 4x to 6x for smaller to mid-sized firms.
+For larger, high-growth, or strategically positioned businesses with strong recurring revenue and defensible market positions, multiples can extend to 7x-10x or even higher.
+These higher multiples reflect perceived lower risk, greater future cash flow potential, and strong operational leverage.

 It's crucial to understand that these are ranges, not fixed figures.
-The actual multiple applied will be a direct reflection of the perceived risk, future growth potential, and the strategic fit of your business with the buyer's portfolio.
+The actual multiple applied will be a direct reflection of the perceived risk, future growth potential, and the strategic fit of your business within a buyer's buy box.
 Factors like market leadership, defensible competitive advantages, and scalability significantly influence where a business falls within these ranges.

 The Power of Recurring Revenue: The Industry's Moat